The Vestry will not meet in August for the summer break.

 Check the pantry's Facebook page for updates.

-We are laundry detergent in May, but any donations are welcome.
+We are accepting pasta and sauce in July, but any donations are welcome.

 Despite the pandemic, Urban Promise continues to equip Camden's children and young adults with the skills necessary for academic achievement, life management, spiritual growth, and Christian leadership.
 Please continue to support its work.